ScottPlot/ScottPlot/README.md

 ![](doc/quickstart2.png)

-## Documentation and Additional Examples
+## Supports Windows Forms and WPF Applications
+* Most [demos](demos) and [examples](/doc/) demonstrate ScottPlot in Windows Forms
+* To see how to use ScottPlot with WPF check out [/doc/wpf/](/doc/wpf/)
+* The [ScottPlot Cookbook](doc) demonstrates much of what ScottPlot can do.
+* Additional demos are in the [demos](demos) folder

+## Core Concepts & Features
 * Simplistic API does not require documentation with a predictive IDE
   * `plt.data` - methods to add or remove data
   * `plt.settings` - control colors, labels, and axis limits
   * `plt.figure` - to get a bitmap buffer or save the graph as a file
-* The [ScottPlot Cookbook](doc) demonstrates much of what ScottPlot can do.
-* Additional demos are in the [demos](demos) folder

-## Core Concepts & Features
 * No dependencies (just the standard .NET libraries)
 * ScottPlot can interactively display large datasets (10+ million points)
 * Windows Forms Applications can use the ScottPlotUC user control